 Privacy Policy

-This Privacy Policy explains how Yeema Studio ("we", "us", "our") collects and uses personal data when you use this website or contact us.
+This Privacy Policy explains how Yeema Ltd, trading as Yeema Studio ("we", "us", "our") collects, uses, and protects personal data when you use this website, book a call, or engage us for services.

 1. Who We Are (Data Controller)

-Yeema Studio is responsible for the personal data collected via this website.
+Yeema Ltd (trading as Yeema Studio) is the data controller responsible for the personal data collected via this website.

 2. Personal Data We Collect